-A while ago I was named by OpenView Labs as one of the Top 25 Sales Influencers for 2012 – their list of “25 of the most powerful thought leaders in the world of sales management, lead generation, and more”.
+A while ago I was named by OpenView Labs as one of their Top 25 Sales Influencers – their list of “25 of the most powerful thought leaders in the world of sales management, lead generation, and more”.

 Quite flattering.
 And it got me thinking that I ought to be doing a bit of influencing…